ashutosh7761/QuickAI/README.md

 📊 Dashboard

 📦 Tech Stack
-React.js (Frontend)
+Frontend: React.js

-Node.js & Express (Backend)
+Backend: Node.js & Express

-Clerk Authentication
+Auth: Clerk

-Stripe Payments
+Payments: Stripe

-Cloudinary for Image Management
+Image Hosting: Cloudinary

-Tailwind CSS for Styling
+Styling: Tailwind CSS

-💡 About
+💡 About QuickAI
-QuickAI is built to empower creators, freelancers, and professionals by giving them access to a suite of intelligent tools, all in one place.
-Whether you're writing content, editing images, or managing your digital assets – QuickAI has it covered.
+QuickAI is built to empower creators, professionals, and entrepreneurs with cutting-edge AI tools — all accessible in one platform.
+Whether you're a content writer, designer, job seeker, or simply exploring AI, QuickAI helps you create smarter and faster.